The necromancer

 "Only glorious purpose," Oressa said.
 Purpose in servitude.
 Purpose in submission.
 Purpose in...

 "Purpose in joyful obedience."
 Raena completed, and they both felt the Queen's approval sing in their dead hearts.
-They wanted nothing else.
-They had no other purpose.
+They could want nothing else.
+They could have no other purpose.
 They were hers.
 Extensions of her will.
 They would serve.

 “You will not decay," the Queen went on "Your flesh will not grow cold.
 This is my gift for giving yourself to me.“